Regorafenib (Stivarga®)

 Skin changes

 This treatment may affect your skin.
-It can cause a rash, which may be itchy.
-Your doctor or nurse can tell you what to expect.
+It may cause a rash, which might be itchy.
 If your skin feels dry, try using an unperfumed moisturising cream every day.
+Your doctor, nurse or pharmacist can tell you what to expect.

 Diarrhoea